MipoSo/Notes_Service/README.md

 [application.properties](https://github.com/MipoShow/Notes_Service/tree/master/src/main/resources) file should be updated with desired MySQL database information like database url, username and password.

+Java 8, MySQL database are required to run it.

 ## SQL Statement to create database

 ```